polarfire-soc/polarfire-soc-documentation/how-to/re-programming-the-fpga-from-linux.md

     ![](./images/re-programming-the-fpga-from-linux/fpexpress-create-project-spi.jpg)

-8. Press the RUN button to program the golden image to the System Controller SPI Flash.
+8. Press the "RUN" button to program the golden image to the System Controller SPI Flash.
 Wait for the process to finish

     ![](./images/re-programming-the-fpga-from-linux/fpexpress-flash-spi.jpg)